ch4r10t33r/ERCs/ERCS/erc-new.md

 Recommended for its strong memory-hard properties and resistance to both GPU and quantum attacks compared to PBKDF2.

-### Post-Quantum Key Types

-Though Ethereum currently uses ECDSA and BLS, this schema anticipates support for post-quantum algorithms like Dilithium and Kyber for future upgrades.

 ## Backward Compatibility